 Prescription Drug Charges - It isn't only the stereotypical "illegal drugs" that can lead to a drug crimes conviction in Idaho.
 Illegal use of otherwise-legal prescription drugs (like opioid painkillers) can also lead to criminal charges.

-Drug DUIs or Prescription Medication DUIs arise from a wide range of medications and controlled substances.
+DUI Drug Cases - A Drug DUI or prescription medication DUI's arise from a wide range of medications and controlled substances.
 Police officers use their own discretion when assessing impairment from a prescription drug.
 They often make a decision based on assumption or "instinct".
 These assumptions are frequently not based on fact, which means they could lead to the arrest of a completely innocent individual.